Before you send your board layout to PCB manufacturing, you should always check your board for errors.

-Use the design rule check (DRC) to make sure your drill holes, trace widths, spacings and such are within the capabilities of your PCB manufacturer.
-Either use a supplied DRC file from you manufacturer or put in the design constraints manually.
+The Design Rules Checker is also there to make sure your drill holes, trace widths, spacings and such are within the capabilities of your PCB manufacturer.

-Choose a manufacturer that you like and follow their instructions on how to send them your gerber files.
-This is usually done by email, a web upload or through a custom software.
+Choose a manufacturer that you like and follow their instructions on how to send them your Gerber files.
+This is usually done by email, a web uploader or through some custom software.

 If you haven’t already, I recommend strongly that you learn how to design your own circuit boards.
 It’s actually quite simple.
 Just check out my KiCad Tutorial on how to make your first PCB.